How a deadly fire in Xinjiang prompted protests unseen in China in three decades

 Updated November 28, 2022 at 8:28 AM ET

-The blaze took more than three hours to extinguish, according to authorities — in large part because the building's entrances had been blocked off and many of the doors locked, according to neighbors and witnesses.
+The blaze took more than three hours to extinguish, according to authorities — largely because the building's entrances had been blocked off and many of the doors locked, according to neighbors and witnesses.
 In the end, Abdurahman, 48, and her four children were among the 10 people killed in the fire.

+"She dedicated her entire life to her children and their education," said Abdulhafiz Maimaitimin, her nephew, from his home in Switzerland.

 "If we die, let's die together"

-"She dedicated her entire life to her children and their education," said Abdulhafiz Maimaitimin, her nephew, from his home in Switzerland.
-Anger over their deaths, combined with mounting frustration over the ongoing burden of China's COVID controls, boiled over this past weekend, coalescing in mass protests across dozens of China's biggest cities in an extraordinary show of dissent against the country's ruling Communist party.
+Anger over their deaths, combined with mounting frustration over the ongoing burden of China's COVID-19 controls, boiled over this past weekend, coalescing in mass protests across dozens of China's biggest cities in an extraordinary show of dissent against the country's ruling Communist Party.

 Young Chinese are fed up with lockdowns

 Protests even punctured Beijing, the country's capital, and the heart of political power in China.
-Numerous demonstrations across universities and street corners in Beijing cropped up, despite a heavy police presence throughout the city, with demonstrators demanding democratic reforms, rule of law, and an end to the country's COVID controls.
+Numerous demonstrations across universities and street corners in Beijing cropped up, despite a heavy police presence throughout the city, with demonstrators demanding democratic reforms, rule of law and an end to the country's coronavirus controls.

 Protests erupted in Beijing, the political center, too

-On Monday, authorities in Beijing said they would no longer set up barricades outside buildings where COVID cases are discovered, and in the southern city of Guangzhou, some mass testing had been suspended, but China has made no indication the state's overall COVID controls would change.
+On Monday, authorities in Beijing said they would no longer set up barricades outside buildings where COVID-19 cases are discovered.
+In the southern city of Guangzhou, some mass testing was suspended, but China has made no indication the state's overall pandemic policies will change.

 On Sunday night, thousands of Beijing residents peacefully gathered along the banks of a river and chanted for freedom of speech and liberty and to light candles in memory of the 10 people who died in the Urumqi fire, including Abdurahman and four of her children.

-"The lockdown was finally lifted in our hometown, but in exchange for 10 lives," a protestor who said she was from Xinjiang told NPR at the protest.
+"The lockdown was finally lifted in our hometown, but in exchange for 10 lives," a protester who said she was from Xinjiang told NPR.
 She declined to provide her name for personal security reasons.

-Abdurahman's husband, Metniyaz Eli, a Uyghur businessman, and their elder son Ilyas Eli were among those detained in 2017 in the jade-trading city of Hotan, in southern Xinjiang, when the state rounded up at least hundreds of thousands of ethnic Uyghurs, a Turkic ethnic minority, as part of an extralegal detention campaign.
+Abdurahman's husband, Metniyaz Eli, a Uyghur businessman, and their elder son Ilyas Eli were among those detained in 2017 in the jade-trading city of Hotan, in southern Xinjiang.
+The state rounded up at least hundreds of thousands of ethnic Uyghurs, a Turkic ethnic minority, as part of an extralegal detention campaign.
 Maimaitimin, whose own father was arrested with them, says he has not heard from any of the men since.

+Their detentions meant that Abdurahman was home alone with four of her children — Shahide, Abdurrahman, Nahdiye and Imran — when their home caught on fire.
+All five were pronounced dead at the hospital.

 He says he and his family are devastated by their deaths: "My aunt never broke any laws or hurt anyone in her life."